StackIQ/stacki-prometheus/README.md

 stack sync prometheus
 ```

-The stacki-dashboards prepopulate machine,docker, and kubernetes dashboards for Grafana.
+The stacki-dashboards prepopulate machine, docker, and kubernetes dashboards for Grafana.
 If you don't want/like them, you're free to download whatever you need and adapt from grafana.net.
 Just remove the ones already loaded.

 The prometheus datasource is also preloaded and defaults to `hostname-prometheues`.
 You should see this on the Grafana page.